theodric/linux-amd-zen1-zen2-zen3-zen4-openSUSE_TW/README.md

     Q: I don't want to buy you a computer.
 Why won't you do it anyway?
     A: Pay me.

-    Q: Hey you kinda sound like an asshole, man.
+    Q: Hey, you kinda sound like an asshole, man!
     A: You catch on quickly.
 Your mother would be very proud.